apurvi96/Java_Args_Clean_Code/README.md

-### Code Explanation and Features Implemented ###
+### Code Explanation  ###
 User provides the input as command line argument as per the defined Schema.
-Java Args Program extracts, set the value and displays as output.
+The Program extracts, sets the value of each datatype and displays all the values as output.

     Schema:
      - char    - Boolean arg.